 Notes

-- We have used heavy/whipping cream which contains 35% milk fat.
+- Cream: use cream that contains approximately 35% milk fat.

-- To temper the eggs, you slowly add the hot liquid to the egg mixture.
+- Tempering the eggs: to temper the eggs, you slowly add the hot liquid to the egg mixture.
 If you just added the eggs to the hot cream you would end up with cooked eggs.
 The intention is to slowly raise the temperature of the eggs without scrambling them.

 Nutrition Estimate: